JeffOnABike/MTBIoT/README.md

 # MTBIoT

-This project aims to provide a common place for cycling enthusiasts & pythonistas to acquire and build tools for ride/route analyses and more.
+This project aims to provide a common place for cycling enthusiasts & pythonistas to acquire and build tools for working with personally-collected data.

 ## General use instructions
 Once forked, use as current working directory: